 Abstract.
-This document describes both hardware and software specifications and practical functions of the humanoid robot THU-Strider, developed by team Tsinghua Hephaestus as a platform for research in bipedal locomotion, robot self-localization and multi-robot cooperation.
-The robot will also be used to participate in the Humanoid League(AdultSize) of RoboCup 2015 China.
+This document describes both hardware and software specifications and practical functions of the humanoid robot Strider Pro, developed by team Tsinghua Hephaestus as a platform for research in bipedal locomotion, robot self-localization and machine learning in real robotic application.
+The robot will also be used to participate in AdultSize competition in Humanoid League of RoboCup 2016, Leipzig.